prolificinteractive/PIAPIEnvironmentManager/README.md

 # [DEPRECATED] PIAPIEnvironmentManager #

 ⚠️ **This repository is no longer maintained or supported.
-New pull requests will not be reviewed.** ⚠️
+New pull requests will not be reviewed.
+For an alternative in Swift, check out [Yoshi](https://github.com/prolificinteractive/yoshi). ** ⚠️

 ## Summary